01 of 05

 Ribbons and Supplies for Embroidery

-Ribbon embroidery is most commonly worked with silk ribbons designed specifically for this type of work.
-This is also why it is often called "silk ribbon embroidery".
+It's best to work ribbon embroidery with silk ribbons designed specifically for this type of work.
 It is possible to embroider with synthetic ribbons, but it can be more difficult.

-Ribbons for embroidery may be found at your local needlework shop or online.
+You can find ribbons for embroidery at your local needlework shop or online.

 These silk ribbons come in a variety of widths and it's helpful to have several available to work with.
-The different sizes really do make a difference when it comes to the look of your stitches, and as expected, the wider the ribbon, the bigger the impact.
+The different sizes make a huge difference when it comes to the look of your stitches, and as expected, the wider the ribbon, the bigger the impact.

 When choosing a needle for your ribbon embroidery, it's most important to have a sharp point and a large eye.
 Chenille needles in sizes 18-22 work well.

-Pretty much any fabric that you can get a needle and the ribbon through will work for this embroidery, however, natural fibers are recommended by many stitchers.
+Pretty much any fabric that you can get a needle and the ribbon through will work for this embroidery, however, most stitchers recommend working with natural fibers.
 If you are working with synthetic ribbon, you may want to use a fabric with a more open weave.